Cemal-Berk/functioneer-express/README.md

 ## Installation

-Run `npm install i functioneer-express` and import to your project.
+Run `npm install functioneer-express` and import to your project.

 ## Usage